 Safari-goers can expect some of the best and least crowded cheetah sightings in this little-known part of the Serengeti that (thanks to a 20-year hiatus from jeep-led safaris) is teeming with lion, leopard, serval, caracal, African wildcat, hyena, African wild dog, wildebeest, buffalo, zebra, elephant, giraffe and black rhino.
 With no other safari camp for miles and only eight eco-friendly safari tents, game drives are a relaxed and intimate affair.

-One of the best ways to experience the Serengeti while avoiding the crowds is to pick accommodation inside one of the privately managed game reserves or conservancies that share unfenced borders with the Serengeti National Park.
+Another great way to experience the Serengeti while avoiding the crowds is to pick accommodation inside one of the privately managed game reserves or conservancies that share unfenced borders with the Serengeti National Park.
+Think of Klein's Camp in the Loliondo concession, or Singita's Faru Faru Lodge or Sabora Tented Camp in the Grumeti Reserve.

-Staying at a large, exclusive-use private game reserve or conservancy provides for a more authentic safari experience where you'll get to enjoy the Serengeti's iconic wildlife up close and in private without being surrounded by a fleet of safari vehicles filled with camera-toting tourists.
+Staying at an exclusive-use private game reserve or conservancy provides for a remote, authentic safari experience where you'll get to enjoy the Serengeti's iconic wildlife up close and in private without being surrounded by a fleet of safari vehicles filled with camera-toting tourists.

 Ask an expert

-Are you a safari enthusiast who's been to the Serengeti and has some advice on how you avoid the masses?
-Feel free to share it with us in the comments section below!
+Are you a safari veteran with your own strategy on how to avoid the masses?
+Feel free to share your tips with us in the comments section below!

 About the author